The Festival Choir: Nelson Mass

 About the concert

-Missa in angustiis (Mass for Troubled Times) is a work that places great demands on the choir.
-For those of us listening, however, we only need to sit back and enjoy.
+This year the choir takes on one of Haydn's most extensive mass settings, Missa in angustiis (Mass for Troubled Times).
+This work places great demands on the choir and is a real test of strength.
+For those of us listening, however, all we need to do is sit back and enjoy.

 Additional Content

-Concert program
+Concert Program

-Joseph Haydn: Missa in angustiis (Nelson Mass)
+Joseph Haydn: Missa in angustiis in D minor, Hob.
+XXII:11 (Nelson Mass)

-1. Kyrie, Allegro moderato
+• Kyrie.
+Allegro moderato

-3. Credo, Allegro con spirito
+• Credo.
+Allegro con spirito

-6. Agnus Dei, Adagio
+• Agnus Dei.
+Adagio

 Performers: